Gabriel Woods

 Does Potted Meat Taste Good?

 Yes, potted meat can taste good, but it’s entirely subjective.
-The salty, savory flavor can appeal to a meat craving without having to cook anything.
+The salty, savory flavor can appeal to a meat craving without cooking anything.

 References: